WinmaH/MyBallerinaProject/README.md

         }
     }
 };
-Next, let's look at how to create the Gmail client endpoint as follows. endpoint gmail:Client gmailClient {
+Gmail client endpoint can be created as follows endpoint gmail:Client gmailClient {
     clientConfig:{
         auth:{